Best Wine Bars in Bend, OR

 Seating: Indoor and outdoor patio with firepits.
 Reservations are recommended but not required.

 Wines: Glasses, flights, and bottles.
-Beer also available.
+Beer is also available.

 Cost: Glasses around $14-20, flights $20, bottles around $30-60,

 Snacks: Nuts, olives, cheese, charcuterie.
-Outside food welcome.
+Outside food is welcome.

-Although Bledsoe Family Winery is owned by Bend resident and former NFL player Drew Bledsoe, don’t expect anything like a sports bar feel in this farmhouse-chic tasting room.
+Although Bledsoe Family Winery is owned by Bend resident and former NFL player Drew Bledsoe, don’t expect a sports bar feel in this farmhouse-chic tasting room.
 Bledsoe brings delicious Walla Walla wines to the high desert of Bend.
 On a nice day, enjoy a crisp rosé or a fruit-forward Syrah on an Adirondack chair by the fire pit.
 Longing for Pinot?
 It shouldn’t be long now.
 Bledsoe is expanding into the Willamette Valley with just that goal in mind.
-In meantime, spoil yourself with a fantastic Walla Walla Cabernet or Chardonnay.
-Trouble deciding?
+In the meantime, spoil yourself with a fantastic Walla Walla Cabernet or Chardonnay.
 You can’t go wrong with a tasting flight.
-The tasting fee is waived with a two bottle purchase, which adds to the already considerable temptation of bringing something home.
+The tasting fee is waived with a two bottle purchase.

 Elixir Wine Company